 Being a small town, Ainsworth - Long Pine does not have a public transit system used by locals to get to and from work.

-The education level of Ainsworth - Long Pine citizens is a little higher than the average for US cities and towns: 21.33% of adults in Ainsworth - Long Pine have at least a bachelor's degree.
+The citizens of Ainsworth - Long Pine are slightly better educated than the national average of 21.84% for all cities and towns, with 21.33% of adults in Ainsworth - Long Pine having a bachelor's degree or advanced degree.

 The per capita income in Ainsworth - Long Pine in 2022 was $31,772, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $127,088 for a family of four.
 However, Ainsworth - Long Pine contains both very wealthy and poor people as well.